ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 {: #ibmcloud_iam_api_key_disable_options}

 NAME (required)
-:   The name of the API key to be disabled, exclusive with UUID.
+:   The name of the API key to be disabled, exclusively with UUID.

 UUID (required)
-:   The UUID of the API key to be disabled, exclusive with NAME.
+:   The UUID of the API key to be disabled, exclusively with NAME.

 -f, --force
 :   Force disable without confirmation.